Redeem Now Ends in:

 Goal Achieved

-You've successfully grasped the pentatonic and major scales relationship to the Circle of Fifths, understood their harmonic properties, and gained practical experience in applying them to create musical solos by effectively utilizing tension notes.
+You've successfully grasped the pentatonic and major scales' relationship to the Circle of Fifths, understood their harmonic properties, and gained practical experience in applying them to create musical solos.

 What's Next?